Home/ Blog/ Mental Health/

 Clinical Editors: Megan Dodson, PA-C and Sarah Dobro, MD

-Now that we’re deep winter, the sun sets at an absurdly early hour — sometimes even before we’ve even wrapped up the workday.
+Now that the sun sets at an absurdly early hour — sometimes even before we’ve even wrapped up the workday - you might be feeling effects from the limited hours of daylight.
 For some, the lack of sunshine is no big deal.
 For others, the cyclical change can trigger the physical and psychological symptoms of an aptly named condition: Seasonal affective disorder or SAD.

 What is SAD?